umass-theory/umass-theory.github.io/theory-day.md

 The inaugural **New England Theory Day** event aims to bring together theoreticians from around New England, for a full day of talks, a poster session for junior researchers, and social events.
 Anyone with an interest in theoretical computer science is welcome to attend.

-The event is hosed by the [UMass Amherst Theory Group](https://theory.cs.umass.edu/), and funding by the [Manning College of Information and Computer Sciences](https://www.cics.umass.edu/).
+The event is hosed by the [UMass Amherst Theory Group](https://theory.cs.umass.edu/), and funded by the [Manning College of Information and Computer Sciences](https://www.cics.umass.edu/).

 * **Date**: Friday, October 17th, 2025
 * **Location**: University of Massachusetts Amherst, Manning College of Information and Computer Science.
   * Lederle Graduate Research Center (LGRC Lowrise), 740 North Pleasant Street, Amherst, MA.

-Any questions about the event can be directed to Cameron Musco (cmusco at cs dot umass dot edu)
+Any questions about the event can be directed to Cameron Musco (cmusco at cs dot umass dot edu).

 #### Registration